EarthScope/rover/doc/maintenance.md

 ## Compaction

-* `rover compact --all` - will check for duplicate data (rasing an error on te first file found).
+* `rover compact --all` - will check for duplicate data (rasing an error on the first file found containing duplicates).

 * `rover compact --all --compact-merge` - will try to merge (and so remove) duplicate data.